vmware-archive/pop/doc/source/topics/conf_integrate.rst

 ----------

 The `CLI_CONFIG` dict is used for configuration data data specific to the command line.
-It is typical to set positional arguments here, things that define the structure of how the CLI should be processed.
+It is only used to set positional arguments, things that define the structure of how the CLI should be processed.

+When using `CLI_CONFIG` the options should still be defined in the `CONFIG` section.
+The top level key in the `CLI_CONFIG` will override the `CONFIG` values but having them set in the `CONFIG` section will allow for the values to be absorbed by plugin systems that are using your application.

 GLOBAL
 ------